apache/echarts-doc/en/option/series/pie.md

 the start angle, which supports the scale of[0, 360].

 ## minAngle(number) = 0
-the minimum angel of sector.
+the minimum angel of sector (0 ~ 360).
 It prevents some sector from being too small bacause the some value is too small, which would influence on interaction.

 ## roseType(boolean|string) = false
 Whether to show as Nightingale chart, which distinguishs data through radius.
 There are 2 optional modes: